AromaKitsune/aromakitsune.github.io/about.md

 <a href="https://github.com/LumaTeam/Luma3DS" target="_blank">
 Luma3DS logo by LumaTeam</a>

-Theme color scheme based on 3DS Hacks Guide
+Theme colour scheme based on 3DS Hacks Guide
 <a href="https://web.archive.org/web/20240901100849/https://3ds.hacks.guide/" target="_blank">
 before the redesign on 2024-09-27</a>
 (pls do not follow this archived guide)